KTH-dESA/reproducible-research/_episodes/06-workflow-management.md

 ### Visualizing the workflow

+If you're using the OSeMOSYS example, try running `snakemake plot_dag`.

 We can visualize the directed acyclic graph (DAG) of our current Snakefile using the `--dag` option, which will output the DAG in `dot` language (a